 Get your hiking boots ready and get ready to taste some fantastic regional cuisine.
-Give yourself time to travel around the US and if you don’t have time, simply pick a state and travel there for a while.
+Give yourself time to travel around the US and if you don’t have time, simply pick a state and travel there for a while – there will be more than enough to see to kepe you busy.
 You can always return.

 Places To Visit in The United States